The methods I use below are not any different to anyone else, and the steps are really quite simple.

 A Simple Method.

 This is the quick one.
-Time is of the essence here (for the capturing anyway), since as I will be stacking the images in DeepSkyStacker without using the 'Comet modes', you'll need to gather the images rapidly to prevent smearing of the comets movement and the background stars.
+Time is of the essence here (for the capturing anyway), since I will be stacking the images in DeepSkyStacker without using the 'Comet modes', you'll need to gather the images rapidly to prevent smearing of the comets movement and the background stars.

 For this I am using my Atik 460EX CCD camera, with StarlightXpress FW, RGB filters and Takahashi Sky-90 90mm scope @ f/4.5 with flattener.